Bernard B. Fall: Academic career

-Fall briefly studied at the University of Paris from 1948 to 1949 and, whilst a Search Officer for the United Nations, at the University of Munich between 1949 and 1950.
+Fall briefly studied at the University of Paris from 1948 to 1949 and, whilst a Search Officer for the United Nations, at the Ludwig-Maximilians-Universität München between 1949 and 1950.
 Moreover, he completed college courses in International Law and American Foreign Relations at the University of Maryland which recently had opened centres of education for American personnel stationed in Germany.

 In 1951, Fall travelled to the United States on a Fulbright Scholarship to study at Syracuse University, where he received an MA in political science in 1952 and a PhD in 1955.
 In the summer of 1952, Fall took a course on Southeast Asia at the Johns Hopkins School of Advanced International Studies.
 The professor, Amry Vandenbosch, encouraged Fall to study Indochina because of his French background.

 Not content to study Indochina from afar, Fall spent much of the year 1953 in Vietnam doing research for his Ph.D. dissertation.
 The Viet Minh were fighting the French Union forces there in the First Indochina War.
 His French citizenship allowed Fall to accompany French soldiers and pilots into enemy territory.
 From his observations, Fall predicted that the French would fail in Vietnam.
 When the French were defeated at the critical Battle of Dien Bien Phu, Fall claimed that the United States had been partly responsible for France's loss.
 Fall believed that the Americans had not sufficiently supported France during the war.

 In 1954, Fall returned to the United States and married Dorothy Winer, a 1952 graduate of Syracuse University, and submitted his dissertation, Political Development of Viet-Nam, VJ-day to the Geneva Cease-Fire.
 In 1955, he became an assistant professor at American University in Washington, DC.

 In 1956, he began teaching international relations courses at Howard University, also in Washington, DC.
 Fall became a full professor at Howard in 1962 and taught there intermittently until his death.

 Never losing his interest in Indochina, Fall returned to the region five more times (in 1957, 1962, 1965, 1966, and 1967) to study developments firsthand.
 Fall was given a grant by the Southeast Asia Treaty Organization to study the development of communism in Southeast Asia.
 He documented the rise of communist activity in Laos.
 Fall was particularly interested in the tensions between North Vietnam and South Vietnam.
 While teaching at the Royal Institute of Administration in Cambodia in 1962, Fall was invited to interview Ho Chi Minh and Phạm Văn Đồng in Hanoi.
 Ho Chi Minh told Fall of his belief that communism would prevail in South Vietnam in about a decade's time.

 Fall was a political scientist but had been a soldier and so spoke the soldier's language and shared soldiers' lives at the frontline.
 He obtained his data on the war while he slogged through the mud of Vietnam with French colonial troops, American infantrymen, and ARVN soldiers.
 He combined academic analysis of Indochina with a grunt's perspective of the war.